Skip to content

 CLI Overview

 The wh CLI is the primary human interface for interacting with WarmHub.
-It covers all operations — creating repos, committing data, querying state, and bootstrapping agent context.
+It covers all operations — creating repos, writing data, querying state, and bootstrapping agent context.

 Terminal window